 Blue beryl irradiated

 Aquamarine irradiated

 Blue beryl irradiated is a mineral composed of beryllium aluminium cyclosilicate with the chemical formula Be3Al2(SiO3)6.
 Well-known varieties of beryl include emerald and aquamarine.
 Naturally occurring, hexagonal crystals of beryl can be up to several meters in size, but terminated crystals are relatively rare.
-Pure beryl is colorless, but it is frequently tinted by impurities, possible colors are green, blue, yellow, red (the rarest), and white.
+Pure beryl is colorless, but it is frequently tinted by impurities, yielding possible colors such as green, blue, yellow, red (the rarest), and white.

-When the first eyeglasses were constructed in 13th century Italy, the lenses were made of beryl (or of rock crystal) as glass could not be made clear enough.
+The name “beryl” is derived from the Greek word “beryllos,” which referred to a “precious blue-green color-of-sea-water stone,” akin to Prakrit verulia, veluriya.
+The term was later adopted for the mineral beryl more exclusively.
+When the first eyeglasses were constructed in 13th century Italy, the lenses were made of beryl (or of rock crystal), as glass could not be made clear enough.
 Consequently, glasses were named Brillen in German (bril in Dutch and Briller in Danish).

 Irradiation

 Blue beryl irradiated: the process of using electromagnetic radiation to alter a gem’s color.
-Irradiation has been with us since the early 1900’s when scientists like Bordas and Crookes used radium salts to change blue sapphires and diamonds green.
+Irradiation has been used since the early 1900s, when scientists like Bordas and Crookes experimented with radium salts to change blue sapphires and diamonds green.
+In today’s world, irradiation is routinely used to color a number of gemstones, most notably diamonds, beryl, pearls, topaz, yellow sapphire, amethyst, and tourmaline.

+Blue beryl irradiated